Summer Foray to Carroll County

 A total of 69 bryophytes (53 mosses and 16 liverworts) were collected from Carroll County.
 Prior to the summer foray, 27 mosses and no liverworts had been reported from the county.
 Taxa new to the county are indicated by an N in the list below.
 Thanks to contributions from Becky Smucker, the list of 16 liverworts reported from Carroll County rivals that of any Ohio county.
 All the liverworts are county records, and 42 of the 53 moss records are new to the county.

-For further information about this most excellent foray, including moss and lichen species lists, look in the December 2016 volume of the Association’s newsletter, OBELISK.
+For further information about this most excellent foray, look in Vol. 13 (2016) of the Association’s newsletter, OBELISK.